Merp4/KeybowFlow/docs/INSTALLATION.md

 ## Installing device libraries

-Release artifacts typically include a populated `lib/` directory with the required CircuitPython libraries.
+Release artifacts may include a populated `lib/` directory with the required CircuitPython libraries.
 If a release does not include `lib/`, install libraries listed in `cp_requirements.txt` using `circup` from a host environment:

 ```powershell
 circup install -r cp_requirements.txt